-Drop by the Liu Institute Lobby Gallery between now and the end of August to enjoy our latest Lobby Gallery exhibition, Nature & Nourishment: The Agrobiodiversity and Food Security Nexus.
+Drop by the Liu Institute Lobby Gallery between now and September 20th, 2019 to enjoy our latest Lobby Gallery exhibition, Nature & Nourishment: The Agrobiodiversity and Food Security Nexus.

 Centre for Sustainable Food Systems at UBC Farm

 Photo Gallery Team Members: Amber Heckelman, Matthew Mitchell, Laura Morillas, Hannah Wittman

 We are what feeds us…

 Agrobiodiversity includes all of the genetic, species, ecosystem, and cultural diversity, and associated local knowledge, that occurs within agricultural landscapes and food systems.
 Food security is the condition where all people, at all times, have physical, social, and economic access to sufficient, safe, and nutritious food that meets their cultural food preferences and dietary needs for an active and healthy lifestyle.
 Food sovereignty brings these together – as a set of practices, processes, and policy frameworks that ensures the rights of Indigenous peoples, farmers, fishing communities, urban dwellers and regional governance bodies to foster ecologically and socially just food systems.
 This exhibit tells this story.
 Worldwide, agrobiodiversity plays a critical role in the production of food, maintenance of human livelihoods and biocultural traditions, and is essential to protect the resilient ability of communities to sustain culturally and ecologically diverse landscapes for food sovereignty.